 - Replacement.
-If one tile gets damaged, it’s easy to remove it and replace it with another.
+If one tile gets damaged, it’s easy to remove and replace with a new tile.

 - Less durable.
-Heavy and sharp objects can damage the tiles.
+Heavy and sharp objects can cause damage to the tiles.

-- Temperature sensitive.
-Prolonged exposure to direct sunlight or heat source may cause the glue to detach, or the tile to discolour.
+- Temperature-sensitive.
+Prolonged exposure to direct sunlight or a heat source may cause the glue to detach, or the tile to discolour.
 Because of that, it is not encouraged for use outdoors or spaces where exposure to sunlight is consistent.

 Luxury Vinyl Tiles/Planks (From RM7.40 per sq.ft)